On rearrangement inequalities for T-norm logics: Abstract

 \section{Abstract}

 The rearrangement inequality states that the sum of products of permutations of 2 sequences of real numbers are maximized when the terms are similarly ordered and minimized when the terms are ordered in opposite order.
 We show that similar inequalities exist for multi-valued logic with the multiplication and addition operation replaced with various $T$-norms and $T$-conorms respectively.
+For instance, we show that the rearrangement inequality holds when the $T$-norms and $T$-conorms are derived from Archimedean copulas.